How To Pay Actors

 Residuals are the financial undercurrents flowing long after a project's completion, a testament to an actor's enduring screen legacy.
 When I calculate residuals for television, factors such as the number of reruns and the network's size can dramatically influence earnings; for film, DVD sales and on-demand services offer another revenue vein.
 It's akin to piecing together a mosaic of income sources—each platform from cable to streaming has its unique formula, reflecting viewership and distribution reach.

 In the digital dawn with an ever-expanding buffet of media platforms, residuals are no longer just tied to traditional airings or physical rentals.
 Actors now benefit from a percentage of revenue amassing from digital sales, streaming subscriptions, and even advertisement-supported platforms.
-This varied media landscape diversifies an actor's income stream, requiring me to stay abreast of evolving compensation models that faithfully meter an actor's lasting contribution:
+This varied media landscape diversifies an actor's income stream, requiring me to stay abreast of evolving compensation models that faithfully meter an actor's lasting contribution.

 Timing and Distribution of Residual Payouts